Do you often struggle with having many activities to do within short time frames?

 Always exercise caution when purchasing supplements, especially for your children, and make sure to do your own research first.
 It is important to remember that children are not little adults, their brains are very different.
 Quite often children are given supplements designed for adults, which may have development consequences that we do not understand yet.

 At a minimum, you should look out for credible supplements that have been manufactured under stringent conditions in a GMP-certified facility and have undergone finished product testing for pesticides, heavy metals, microbial contaminants and other impurities.
-You can also look to country of origin (products from Canada will likely have most of these tests).
+You can also look to your country of origin (products from Canada will likely have most of these tests).

-There are far more studies about the benefits of exercise and diet then any type of supplement on children.
+There are far more studies about the benefits of exercise and diet than any type of supplement on children.
 When it comes to children under 18 years of age, it may be better if they are exposed to gym or music, rather than taking supplement pills with unknown developmental consequences.

 These questions were answered by Dr Shawn Watson, neuroscientist, Founder and Chief Executive Officer of Senescence Life Sciences.